ars599/ACCESS-AMOS22/README.md

 	access_version=esmscript
 	now payu ESM
 	access_version=esmpayu

+	basic knowledge of the namelist file for each module
 ```
-**3-4.  atm outputs need to convert to netCDF
+**3-4.  atm outputs need to convert to netCDF (xconv can only deal with single file)
 ```
 	#ncexists = [true, false]
 	#true: Copy netcdf version of file if it exists; false: Always use UM pp-file if it exists, whether or not netcdf version exists